sumaiya-sani/sumaiya-sani/README.md

 - 👋 Hi, I’m @sumaiya-sani
-- 👀 I’m interested in web development
+- 👀 I’m interested in web-mobile development
-- 🌱 I Use python django framework
+- 🌱 I Use python django framework,dartlanguage,Java

-- 💞️ I’m looking to collaborate with other web developer
+- 💞️ I’m looking to collaborate with other developer

 <!---